folio-org/docs/content/en/docs/Platform essentials/Permissions/_index.md

 3. Max adds the permission "Courses: Read All" to Jeanne’s account and saves his changes.

 When Max saves his changes, FOLIO saves a completely new copy of Jeanne’s permissions that still includes only the permissions Max could view.
 But because Max could see the permission set that Jameca created, it gets re-saved to Jeanne’s account, and she doesn’t lose the access that she needs.

+## Deprecated permissions

+### What are deprecated permissions?

+During development of a FOLIO app, developers will sometimes make changes to app permissions - to rename them, add or remove subpermissions, or remove a permission from the app entirely.

+As part of upgrading a FOLIO app and its assorted modules, hosting providers will run a process to manage these permission changes so that library staff don't need to reassign a bunch of permission sets suddenly, or find that they can  no longer get access to an app or an app's feature.

+In the specific case where a permission has been removed between one version of a module and the next, FOLIO considers the permission to be deprecated, and changes how it shows up in the user interface to indicate that it should no longer be used.

+You will typically see this appear after your site has been upgraded to a new FOLIO flower release.
+Those permissions that have been removed will still be in your FOLIO instance, but the name will have **(deprecated)** prepended, like this:

+**(deprecated) Courses: Add, edit and remove items**

+If a permission has been deprecated, it should no longer be used.
+You need to review who has the permission assigned to them and review any permission sets to determine what actions need to happen to meet your library's needs.
+After the deprecated permission is no longer in use, your hosting provider or system administrator can then run another process to complete remove the deprecated permissions from your FOLIO tenant.

+### Example: Developing a Bookmobile app

+Suppose Zhang Wei is a library developer who creates a new app to manage their library's bookmobile service.
+They call the app Bookmobile.

+In version 1.0 of the app, they have one permission set to manage all access in the user interface to the bookmobile app.
+That permission has a permissionName of **ui-bookmobile.all.** In the FOLIO user interface, the permission name is **Bookmobile: All permissions.**

+As they continue development and prepares Bookmobile version 2.0, they decide to break down the "all" permission set into smaller chunks that better reflect how the app is used.

+In order to make sure libraries don't accidentally give more permissions than they want to to app users, they decide to deprecate ui-bookmobile.all by removing it from the module code.

+When the system administrator running the Bookmobile app upgrades from version 1.0 to 2.0, they run a process with the permissions module that compares the permissions in each version.

+In this case, the review process would flag that ui-bookmobile.all has been removed.

+That review process than does a few things to the definition of ui-bookmobile.all that is still present on the FOLIO system:

+* It adds an attribute to the permission definition called "inactive", and sets the value to true.
+* It changes the display of the permission in the user interface, adding (deprecated) before the permission name.

+Finally, it leaves ui-bookmobile.all installed on the library's version of FOLIO.

+Once the new system is upgraded, library staff can review the list of permissions and see that ui-bookmobile.all has been deprecated.
+They can then review the staff who have that permission assigned and make changes so they can still do their work.

+Once all the users who had been using ui-bookmobile.all have had that permission removed, the system administrator can run a second process that will remove ui-bookmobile.all from the system.